PassiveModding/Passive-BOT/readme.md

 .user - Returns info about the current user, or the given user
 .info - Display's the bots information and statistics.
 .roleinfo - Displays information about given Role
-.guildcount - User Count for the current server
+.usercount - User Count for the current server
 .rolelist - Displays roles for the current server
 .rolemembers - Displays a list of members with the given role
 .uptime - Current uptime for passivebot since last restart